tapis-project/uh-hpc-in-the-cloud/block4/apps.md

 ### Step 4: Registering an app
-Once you have an application bundle ready to go, you can use use the following CLI command from your local VM home directory:
+Once you have an application bundle ready to go and app definition crafted, you can use use the following CLI command from your local VM home directory:
 ```
 apps-addupdate -F app.json
 ```